mathew-kurian/Sandbox/TextJustify/README.md

 THE NEW TEXT JUSTIFY FOR ANDROID - SUPPORT FOR SPANNABLES!
 ===
 NOTE: THIS IS A WORK IN PROGRESS.
 PORTIONS OF THIS README ARE INCOMPLETE

+JUST COMPILE THE EXAMPLE TO SEE HOW IT LOOKS
 ----

 ![Logo](https://raw.github.com/bluejamesbond/TextJustify-Android/master/__misc/textjustify%20design%20logo%20%5Ba%5D.png)